mikaelvesavuori/automator-servethis/README.md

-# ServeThis: Web server running as a Mac OS X Automator service
+# ServeThis: A Mac OS X Automator service that fires up your Node web server

 Sometimes you just need the tiniest, simplest thing.
 Like a web server.
-But those tend to be bloated experiences, and you don't want to run a ton of scripts or installs or anything.
-Or you just get very intimidated by those things.
+But even getting to start them tends to be a bloated experience, and as a layman maybe you don't want to run a ton of scripts or installs or anything.
+Or you just get really intimidated by those things.
 Either way is fine!

-ServeThis has you covered.
+If your code runs a Node server that can be started in the common `npm start` way, ServeThis has you covered.
+ServeThis will also always install any NPM dependencies you might have.
+Don't know what that means?
+Even better!
+"It just works", then.

 ## Prerequisites